juliagusak/flopco-pytorch/README.md

 FlopCo
 =====

-FlopCo is a Python library that aims at making FLOPs and MACs counting simple and accessible for Pytorch neural networks.
+FlopCo is a Python library that aims to make FLOPs and MACs counting simple and accessible for Pytorch neural networks.
-Moreover FlopCo allows to collect oter useful model statistics, such as number of parameters, shapes of layer inputs/outputs, etc.
+Moreover FlopCo allows to collect other useful model statistics, such as number of parameters, shapes of layer inputs/outputs, etc.

 Requirements
 -----